About Us

 Co-founder/co-coordinator

-Dr. Melanie Y. White is a Black Studies scholar and cultural historian of Caribbean Central America whose work explores how Black and Afro-Indigenous communities in the region confront racialized and gendered colonial violence through political organizing, artistic expression, and everyday practices of survival.
+Dr. Melanie Y. White is a Black Studies scholar and Assistant Professor of Afro-Caribbean Studies at Georgetown University.
+Her work explores how Black, Indigenous, and Afro-Indigenous communities in Caribbean Central America confront racialized and gendered colonial violence through political organizing, artistic expression, and everyday practices of survival.
 For over a decade, her research has centered on the region’s histories of resistance and cultural production, tracing how Black Central Americans have forged pathways of sovereignty and belonging across shifting colonial and national landscapes.
-As co-founder and co-coordinator of The Black Central Americas Project, she seeks to create a digital space of diasporic connection—one that not only amplifies the histories, cultures, and intellectual traditions of Black Central America but also nurtures cross-border dialogue and collective memory.
+As co-founder and co-coordinator of The Black Central Americas Project, she seeks to create a digital space of diasporic connection that not only amplifies the histories, cultures, and intellectual traditions of Black Central America but also nurtures cross-border dialogue and collective memory.

 Nicole D. Ramsey